Matir/wrongbaud.github.io/_posts/2019-10-07-router-teardown.md

 ```

-So we've successfully dumped the flash, mainly due to me being stubborn and wanting to demonstrate some soldering, but as most of you probably know, these firmware images are typically obtainable online which we will discuss next!
+This looks promising, the SPI flash contains two [U-Boot](https://www.denx.de/wiki/U-Boot) images, a Linux Kernel as well as a [SquashFS filesystem](http://tldp.org/HOWTO/SquashFS-HOWTO/whatis.html), this is all fairly standard when looking at platform like this so at this point we can assume we've successfully dumped the flash, but as most of you probably know, these firmware images are typically obtainable online which we will discuss next.

 ### Finding firmware online